This recipe for Deep Dark Brownies is a good one for those who find joy in chocolate.

 - 1 teaspoon vanilla extract

-- Preheat oven to 350 degrees F. Butter an 8x8-inch pan.
+- Preheat the oven to 350 degrees F. Spray an 8x8-inch pan with nonstick spray.
 Line with parchment paper and let it hang over two sides.
-Butter the parchment.
+Spray the parchment too.

-- In a medium bowl, sift together flour, cocoa powder, and salt; set aside.
+- In a medium bowl, sift together the flour, cocoa powder, and salt; set aside.

-- In a large saucepan, combine butter and espresso powder.
-Heat on low and stir until butter has melted.
-Add chocolate, and stir constantly until mixture is smooth.
+- In a large saucepan, combine the butter and espresso powder.
+Heat on low and stir until the butter has melted.
+Add the chocolate, and stir constantly until the mixture is smooth.
 Remove from heat and stir in both sugars until combined.
 Let cool slightly.

-- Whisk eggs and vanilla into the chocolate mixture and keep moving the batter around until combined and no longer grainy-looking.
-Add flour mixture to batter and stir just until combined.
-Stir in chocolate chips.
+- Whisk the eggs and vanilla into the chocolate mixture and keep moving the batter around until combined and no longer grainy-looking.
+Add the flour mixture to the batter and stir just until combined.
+Stir in 1/2 cup of the chocolate chips.

-- Pour batter into prepared pan; smooth top with a greased spatula.
+- Pour the batter into the prepared pan; smooth the top with a greased spatula.
+The batter will be very gooey.
+Sprinkle the remaining 1/4 cup of chocolate chips on top.
 Bake until a toothpick inserted in the center comes out with a just a few moist crumbs attached (28 to 30 minutes).
 Don't over bake!
-Let cool completely.
-Cut into pieces and serve or store.
+Let cool completely before cutting.